digipolisantwerp/location-picker-leaflet_widget_angular/README.md

 - GET /path/to/endpoint?search=...&types=...
 - **search**: the text that the user typed on which to match
-- **types**: a comma-separated list of types to return, default value = "street,number,poi"
+- **types**: a comma-separated list of types to return, default value = 'street,number,poi'
 - **result**: JSON-encoded array of [LocationPickerValue](src/location-picker/location-picker.types.ts) objects

 ## Run the demo app